dwojtasik/qget/README.rst

   filepath (str, optional): Output path for downloaded resource.
       If not set it points to current working directory and filename from url.
 Defaults to None. override (bool, optional): Flag if existing output file should be override.
-Defaults to False. progress_ref (ProgressState, optional): Reference to progress state.
+Defaults to False. auth (str, optional): String of user:password pair for SSL connection.
+Defaults to None. verify_ssl (bool, optional): Flag if SSL certificate validation should be performed.
+Defaults to True. progress_ref (ProgressState, optional): Reference to progress state.
       If passed all parts bytes and rewrite status will be updated in it.
 Defaults to None. max_connections (int, optional): Maximum amount of asynchronous HTTP connections.
 Defaults to 50.